ministryofjustice/security-guidance/docs/password-management-guide.md

 Passwords must be distributed securely.Refer to the [Password Storage and Management Guide](password-storage-and-management-guide.md).

-Any system or information classified as `SECRET` or `TOP SECRET` must have additional access controls implemented as set out in the MoJ [Access Control Guide](access-control-guide.md).
-For any queries or decisions relating to `SECRET` or `TOP SECRET` systems or information, contact the Cyber Assistance Team: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

-Additional authentication controls such as multi-factor authentication \(MFA\) must be enabled as required by specific systems.
+Multi-factor authentication \(MFA\) must be enabled wherever possible.
 Further guidance can be found in the [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md) and the [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md).

 ### Software Developers, Technical Architects and Development Operations

-All application and software development within or on behalf of the MoJ must ensure the following password security requirements are adhered to.
+Make every effort to avoid creating yet another new or modified password-based authentication system.
+If it is unavoidable, then ensure that the following security requirements are adhered to:

-Multi-user accounts should be avoided, but if required refer to the [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md) for further guidance.
+-   Multi-user accounts should be avoided, but if required refer to the [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md) for further guidance.

-Technical controls must be implemented to support requirements in the [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md).
+-   Technical controls must be implemented to support requirements in the [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md).

-Applications or software should support MFA and single sign-on \(SSO\) solutions leveraged by the MoJ.
+-   Applications or software should support MFA and single sign-on \(SSO\) solutions leveraged by the MoJ.

-Passwords must not be stored in clear text or using encryption algorithms with known security weaknesses.
+-   Passwords must not be stored in clear text or using encryption algorithms with known security weaknesses.

-Passwords must not be transmitted in clear text over networks.
+-   Passwords must not be transmitted in clear text over networks.

-All applications or software must use HTTPS to require authentication.
+-   All applications or software must use HTTPS to require authentication.

-Applications or software must provide some form of role management, whereby an authorised user can take over the functions of another without having to know the other users' password.
+-   Applications or software must provide some form of role management, whereby an authorised user can take over the functions of another without having to know the other users' password.

-Passwords and other secrets \(SSH Keys, DevOps secrets, etc.\) should not be embedded into applications.
+-   Passwords and other secrets \(SSH Keys, DevOps secrets, etc.\) must never be embedded into applications.
 The use of key vaults, such AWS Secrets Manager, is strongly recommended.

 ### Suppliers and vendors